microsoft/TypeScript/doc/spec.md

 ### <a name="11.1.1"/>11.1.1 Source Files Dependencies

-The TypeScript compiler automatically determines a source file’s dependencies and includes those dependencies in the program being compiled.
-The determination is made from “reference comments” and external import declarations as follows:
+The TypeScript compiler automatically determines a source file's dependencies and includes those dependencies in the program being compiled.
+The determination is made from "reference comments" and external import declarations as follows:

 * A comment of the form /// &lt;reference path="…"/> adds a dependency on the source file specified in the path argument.
 The path is resolved relative to the directory of the containing source file.
 * An external import declaration that specifies a relative external module name (section [11.2.1](#11.2.1)) resolves the name relative to the directory of the containing source file.
-If a source file with the resulting path and file extension ‘.ts’ exists, that file is added as a dependency.
-Otherwise, if a source file with the resulting path and file extension ‘.d.ts’ exists, that file is added as a dependency.
+If a source file with the resulting path and file extension '.ts' exists, that file is added as a dependency.
+Otherwise, if a source file with the resulting path and file extension '.d.ts' exists, that file is added as a dependency.
 * An external import declaration that specifies a top-level external module name (section [11.2.1](#11.2.1)) resolves the name in a host dependent manner (typically by resolving the name relative to a module name space root or searching for the name in a series of directories).
-If a source file with extension ‘.ts’ or ‘.d.ts’ corresponding to the reference is located, that file is added as a dependency.
+If a source file with extension '.ts' or '.d.ts' corresponding to the reference is located, that file is added as a dependency.

 Any files included as dependencies in turn have their references analyzed in a transitive manner until all dependencies have been determined.